 - During pick-up, please allot yourself time for a face-to-face conversation with the teachers to talk about your child's day.
-This is a great opportunity to discuss any challenging behaviors that may have arisen during the day. - For infant and toddler classrooms, an individual daily note will be sent home every day providing information on what your child ate for snack and lunch, how long he/she napped, when diaper changes occurred and the type (urine or BM), your child's disposition, something he/she enjoyed, and reminders. - For two year old classrooms and older, you will receive a Bi-weekly Report that shares developmental observations about your child for that week. - A developmental lesson plan will be sent in the weekly email providing information on our curriculum for each week. - If you're child gets a mild injury at school (scratch, bite, scrape, etc...) or injures someone else, you will receive an incident report to sign.
+This is a great opportunity to discuss any challenging behaviors that may have arisen during the day. - For infant and toddler classrooms, an individual daily note will be sent home every day providing information on what your child ate for snack and lunch, how long he/she napped, when diaper changes occurred and the type (urine or BM), your child's disposition, something he/she enjoyed, and reminders. - For two-year-old classrooms and older, you will receive a Bi-Weekly Report that shares developmental observations about your child over the last two weeks. - For Puffins, Field Mice and school-wide, there will be a "What We Did Today" poster posted outside of every classroom at the end of each day.
+Be sure to read it and talk about it with your child...they love to talk about their fun day! - A developmental lesson plan will be posted on the hallway bulletin board providing information on our curriculum for each week. - If you're child gets a mild injury at school (scratch, bite, scrape, etc...) or injures someone else, you will receive an incident report to sign.
 If the injury is on the face or head, we will give the parents a call. - If your child becomes ill at school, we will contact parents.
 If we can't reach you after 30 minutes, we will contact your emergency contacts.
-We ask that all children be picked up from school within one hour of being contacted due to illness. - You will receive an emailed weekly newsletter that shares our experiences, what we're learning about and any important information you need to know. - Child's Day hosts three parent-teacher conferences a year to discuss with you your child's individual development and goals. - You are welcome to request a meeting anytime during the year to address any concerns or to obtain more information regarding the development of your child. - Parents may call infant classrooms directly.
+We ask that all children be picked up from school within one hour of being contacted due to illness. - You will receive an emailed weekly newsletter that shares our experiences, what we're learning about and any important information you need to know. - Please be sure to read any flyers posted on the front door or letters sent in your child's cubby.
+They will often have important information, i.e. updates with the classroom, classroom parties, pre-conference worksheets, etc. - Child's Day hosts three parent-teacher conferences a year to discuss with you your child's individual development and goals. - You are welcome to request a meeting anytime during the year to address any concerns or to obtain more information regarding the development of your child. - Parents may call infant classrooms directly.
 You can reach the Chicks and Ducklings at 512-327-8166.
 You can reach the Hummingbirds and Finches at 512-518-1701.
-To leave a message for any other classroom, please call our main number: 512-327-3274. - All messages regarding illness, attendance or time sensitive information must be made by contacting the office at 512-327-3274 or office@chilsday.com.
+To leave a message for any other classroom, please call our main number: 512-327-3274. - All messages regarding illness, attendance or time sensitive information must be made by contacting the office at 512-327-3274 or office@childsday.com.
 PLEASE DO NOT EMAIL YOUR CHILD'S TEACHER WITH INFORMATION REGARDING ILLNESS, ATTENDANCE OR ANYTHING TIME SENSITIVE.
 They do not always have the opportunity to check their email before the end of the day. - Every classroom has its own email: classroomname@childsday.com.